-From dusty tales of Mexican laundry folders who drink too much on Saturday nights to one very nervous cop aiming his gun at me as I exited my apartment to dispose of recyclables, to my traveling companions on overstuffed M100 buses, to under appreciated and aggravated secretaries, public school teachers with unruly students, to Wall Street workers coming off an exhilarating trade, the shopping bag of disclosure is open and ready for unpacking.
+From dusty tales of laundromat folders who drink too much on Saturday nights to one very nervous cop aiming his gun at me as I exited my apartment to dispose of recyclables, to my traveling companions on overstuffed M100 buses, to under appreciated and aggravated secretaries, public school teachers with unruly students, to Wall Street workers coming off an exhilarating trade, the shopping bag of disclosure is open and ready for unpacking.

 Move over, Dr. Phil.
 I’m hanging out my shingle for retail therapy.

 So here I am, the queen of sound bite confessions.
 The fascination of speaking with me is no more evident than alongside of sales racks from Manhattan to Minneapolis, and in front of cash registers from 7-Eleven to Saks Fifth Avenue.
-And nowhere is my expertise more in evidence and my patience tested than when I shop at Lord & Taylor, a calmer, more soothing shopping experience without the hordes and gaggles of gigglers, fluorescent lights, and the hamster mazes of aisles of its more flamboyant sister, Macy’s.
+And nowhere is my expertise more in evidence and my patience tested than when I shop at Lord & Taylor, a calm and soothing shopping experience without the hordes and gaggles of gigglers, fluorescent lights, and the hamster mazes of aisles of its more flamboyant sister, Macy’s.

 The lineage of women among the sales racks can be traced back, I’m convinced, to the early days of hunters and gathers.
-Women waved goodbye while their mates went after dinner, and this communal commiserating, companionship and co-parenting kept the community alive.
+Women waved goodbye while their mates went after dinner, and this communal commiserating, companionship, and co-parenting kept the community alive.
 And thus began the origins of the group shop.
 I know there’s a shopping bag from the Ice Age hidden deep in the core of our planet just waiting to be carbon dated.

 In the evolution of women, torched bras and nylon stockings have been replaced by Spanx, spandex, and credit cards.
 Women still gather but they also hunt; two or three women in a department store with big game in sight, from Manolos to sequins to sassy skirts and scarves, descend on department and specialty stores everywhere in the world.
 This portion of Darwin’s evolutionary theory is still with us.
 A few women, like myself, mutate from this genetic claim and strike out on our own to go shopping.
 Others require my validation.